 Southside of Cleveland

-NEW NEW YORK OFFICE: Cosmetic Urology Institute opened a new office at 885 Northern Boulevard, Great NECK, NEW YORK.
-The state-of-the-art facility is our first office in New York as a response to the large number of New York patients coming from the east coast to our Ohio offices.
-This new facilty also includes an attached outpatient surgery center.
+NEW NEW YORK OFFICE: Cosmetic Urology will be opening a new office at 885 Northern Boulevard, GREAT NECK, NEW YORK.
+The state-of-the-art facility is our first office in New York in response to the large number of men and women living in New York and other East Coast states traveling to Ohio seeking care with Dr. Palmer.
+This new facility also includes an attached outpatient surgery center.

 USA TODAY INTERVIEW:

 Dr. Jeffrey Palmer was interviewed for an article in USA TODAY.
 The article discusses the increase of labiaplasties in the United States.
 Dr. Palmer provided information on his experience of women seeking this cosmetic procedure.